Retaking the MCAT

-Retaking the MCAT needs to be avoided like the plague.
-This exam requires extensive preparation, the test day is gruelling, and there are limits as to when you can take the exam.
+Retaking the MCAT needs to be avoided at all costs.
+This exam requires extensive preparation, the test day is grueling, and there are limits as to when you can take the exam.

 I understand you may become ill on test day, be extremely nervous or simply not fare well on the test and it becomes a necessity to try once more.

-If you are even remotely considering if another MCAT test will be beneficial I am going to help you decide your next steps so you can realize your goal of becoming a physician.
+If you are even remotely considering if another MCAT test will be beneficial I am going to help you decide your next steps so you can realize your goal of becoming a doctor.

-Everyone has differing criteria on what is an acceptable MCAT score so I am not going to provide details on what are minimal cutoffs or what is a high score.
-As a premed student you are going to have to consult with your advisors, medical school representatives, and ultimately yourself to decide if your score is competitive based on your unique background.
+Everyone has differing criteria on what is an acceptable MCAT score so I am not going to provide details on what is a low MCAT score, minimal cutoffs, or what is a high score.
+As a premed student you are going to have to consult with your advisors, medical school representatives, and ultimately yourself to decide if your score is competitive based on your unique background or if retaking the MCAT is what needs to be done.

 Reflection